lapsumchan/MVMR-cML-SuSiE/README.md

 ### OS Requirements

-The source code has been tested on Microsoft's Windows 10 operating system and Linux (Ubuntu 18.04).
-The source code should be compatible with Windows, Mac, and Linux operating systems.
+The package has been tested on Microsoft's Windows 10 operating system and Linux (Ubuntu 18.04).
+The package should be compatible with Windows, Mac, and Linux operating systems.

 Before using `MVMRcMLSuSiE` package, users should have `R` version 4.3.0 or higher, and several packages installed.